fabmas/certlc/README.md

 The process begins with the certificates residing within the Key Vault.
 The certificate should be tagged with the administrator e-mail address for notification purposes.
 If multiple recipients are required, the e-mail addresses should be separated by comma or semicolon.
 The expected tag name is 'Recipient' and the value is the e-mail address(es) of the administrator(s).

 1. **Key Vault Extension Configuration:**
-The servers that need to utilize these certificates are equipped with the Key Vault extension, a versatile tool compatible with *Windows* and *Linux* both Azure-based (IaaS) servers and on-premises servers integrated through *Azure ARC*.
+The servers that need to utilize these certificates are equipped with the Key Vault extension, a versatile tool compatible with *[Windows](https://learn.microsoft.com/azure/virtual-machines/extensions/key-vault-windows)* and *[Linux](https://learn.microsoft.com/azure/virtual-machines/extensions/key-vault-linux)* both Azure-based (IaaS) servers and on-premises/other-clouds servers integrated through *[Azure ARC](https://learn.microsoft.com/azure/azure-arc/overview)*.
 The Key Vault extension is configured to periodically poll the Key Vault for any updated certificates.
 This polling interval is customizable, allowing flexibility to align with specific operational requirements.

 1. **Event Grid and Automation Account Integration:**
 When the certificate is near to expire, the Event Grid intercepts this event.
 Upon detection, the Event Grid triggers the execution of a RunBook through the webhook configured in the Automation Account.

 1. **Hybrid RunBook Worker Execution:**
-    - The RunBook, executed within the Certification Authority configured as a Hybrid RunBook Worker, takes as input the webhook body containing the name of the expiring certificate and the Key Vault hosting it.
+    - The RunBook, executed within the Certification Authority server configured as a Hybrid RunBook Worker, takes as input the webhook body containing the name of the expiring certificate and the Key Vault hosting it.
     - Leveraging Azure connectivity, the script within the RunBook connects to Azure to retrieve the certificate's template name used during its generation.
     - Subsequently, the script interfaces with the Key Vault, initiating a certificate renewal request.
 This request results in the generation of a Certificate Signing Request (CSR).